 Today’s double-wide homes are truly a sight to behold.
 Gone are the days when there was a certain stigma attached to mobile home living.
-Thanks to the tiny house movement, people now see double-wide mobile homes for what they really are — a lot more bang for your buck.
+Thanks to the tiny house movement, people now see what is a double-wide manufactured home for what it really is — a lot more bang for your buck.

 Of course, you may be wondering what exactly the difference is between your average single-wide and a double-wide mobile home?

 Well, one of the significant differences is that double-wide manufactured homes are put together onsite.
 The reason you do not have this same issue with a single-wide mobile home is that they are simply easier to transport.
-Double-wides, on the other hand, need to be shipped in two halves that are later put together for you.
+Double-wides, on the other hand, need to be shipped in two halves that are later put together for you (find out how much it costs to move a manufactured home here).

-Now that you have a better understanding of the difference between the two, let’s talk about everything you need to know regarding a double-wide manufactured home.
+Now that you have a better understanding of the difference between the two, let’s talk about everything you need to know regarding a double-wide manufactured home, and the pros and cons of a double-wide.

 Double-Wide Manufactured Homes